contao/docs/docs/manual/guides/manager-theme.en.md

 theme.xml
 ```

-Each directory within the archive is imported into the Contao root directory.
+Each file and directory within the archive is imported into the Contao root directory (except for "theme.xml").
 Therefore, you could also add your
 "config/config.yml" with further settings, such as "[legacy_routing: false](/en/site-structure/website-root/#legacy-routing-mode)".
 You
-can also find another example in the "[Isotope eCommerce Demo](https://github.com/isotope/isotope-demo)".
+can find another example in the [Isotope eCommerce Demo](https://github.com/isotope/isotope-demo).

 ### Assets and the "theme.xml"